HTTP Client - Configuring HTTP Requests in cURL Format

 • URL Encode JSON Body: Leave this checkbox cleared.

-• Multi-part Form/File Data: For this example, which is for uploading a file coming from a WebHook Trigger, set Filedata as the Key and #trg.http.body as the Value, and click the plus icon to save it in the App.
+• Multi-part Form/File Data: For this request, which is for uploading a file coming from a WebHook Trigger, set Filedata as the Key and #trg.http.body as the Value, and then click the plusicon to save it in the App.

 • Fail for Status: Selecting this checkbox will cause the Playbook to fail if it receives a 4XX or 5XX response status code (e.g., 400 Bad Request).
 It is recommended to leave this checkbox selected.